hexboltmq/hexboltmq/README.md

 ## License

-Hexbolt is licensed under the MIT License.
+HexboltMQ is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact